-Fortran TQCSP (INDEXP, STATUS, VAL, IWSG, IWSE)
+Fortran TQCSP (INDEXP, STATUS, VAL, IWSG , IWSE)

 C-interface tq_csp(TC_INT index,TC_STRING status,TC_FLOAT amount,TC_INT iwsg,TC_INT iwse);

 Full name: Change Status of Phase.

 Purpose: Change status for a phase.

-Comments: The legal values for STATUS are given in "Legal Phase Status" on page 37.
+Comments: The legal values for STATUS are given in "Legal Phase Status" on page 29.
 For ENTERED phase, VAL is provided as a start value.
 It is normally set to zero if the phase is not likely to be stable and one if expected to be stable.
 Setting a phase SUSPENDED or DORMANT is a way to calculate a metastable equilibrium if the phase would be stable.
 With the DORMANT status one can know if it would be stable or not.
 For these two statuses, VAL is irrelevant and may be simply put to zero.
 For FIXED phase the exact amount of the phase must be given.
-Note that the amount is in number of moles of atoms, which means that the vacancy in a sublattice phase is not included.
-Therefore, for a vacancy-containing sublattice phase with FIXED status, it is impossible to set VAL to the total number of moles in the system.
+Note that the amount is in number of mole formula units.
 Setting a phase FIXED decreases the degrees of freedom in the system by 1.
 To restore the lost degree of freedom the phase should be reset ENTERED.
-Set a FIXED phase to zero amount is the best way to get the phase stability limits like liquidus or solidus.
+Set a FIXED

+phase to zero amount is the best way to get the phase stability limits like liquidus or solidus.

 Arguments

-Name Type Value set on call or returned
+Name Туре Value set on call or returned

 INDEXP Integer Set to a phase index.

 STATUS Character12 Set to the status code

-VAL Double precision Set to phase amount in number of moles.
+VAL Double precision Set to phase amount in number of mole formula units.

 IWSG Integer array Workspace

 IWSE Integer array Workspace